cynthialmy/cynthialmy.github.io/resume.md

 ## References
 [Reference Letters](resources/reference_letters.pdf)

+### Build-Measure-Learn
+I firmly believe in the Build-Measure-Learn feedback loop, as advocated in the Lean Startup methodology.
+This approach will guide my efforts in iterative product development, enabling us to rapidly adapt to changing requirements and continuously improve our offerings.

 Feel free to [contact me](mailto:cynthiamengyuanli@gmail.com) for deeper conversations, collaborative ventures, or brainstorm ideas.
 Here's to a future where our paths may cross in the pursuit of data-driven innovation!